-- processed.
-Processing often results in high amounts of added salt and sugar, which contributes to poor health - cooking or a lot of preparation may be passed up.
+- " Health conditions-avoid foods that are highly processed.
+Processing often results in high amounts of added salt and sugar, which contributes to poor health - " Cooking equipment-raw foods that require cooking or a lot of preparation may be passed up.
 Microwaves and hot plates may be more readily accessible

-- " Dental care-choose soft foods easy to bite and chew. - " Food safety & storage-choose foods that don't require immediate refrigeration. - " Canned foods-provide canned foods with non-tons. or can openers - bulky/heavy items may be difficult to carry on foot.
+- " Dental care-choose soft foods easy to bite and chew. - " Food safety & storage-choose foods that don't require immediate refrigeration. - " Canned foods-provide canned foods with non-tons. - " Transport-bass for carrying food may be needed: bulky/heavy items may be difficult to carry on foot.